Reawaken Your Connection To Land, Craft And Spirit:

 DAY 5 - Thursday 5/25 - OUR TRAVELING SPIRIT

 After several days of rest and presence, today is a day for movement and magic.
-We will travel southward from Leenane, stopping in Galway town for an early lunch before arriving at the richly mystical site of Lough Gur, home to Ireland’s largest stone circle.
+We will travel southward from Leenane, stopping in Galway town for an early lunch.
+After that, we may have the choice of either staying in Galway town for shopping and atmosphere, or paying a visit to the nearby Irish Fibre Crafters.

-Later, we will arrive at Killaloe Hotel and Spa and have the late afternoon and evening open for exploration of the local town and the pick of its many restaurants for dinner.
+Later that afternoon, we will arrive at Killaloe Hotel and Spa and have the rest of the day and evening open for exploration of the local town and the pick of its many restaurants for dinner.

 DAY 6 - Friday 5/26 - CELEBRATING COMMUNITY